Monterey Hotel

 Monterey Hotel, also known as the Highland Inn, is a historic hotel located at Monterey, Highland County, Virginia, United States.
-It was built in 1904, and is a three-story, rambling frame building, seven bays long and three bays deep with a two-story ell to the north.
-It is topped by a hipped roof broken by two cross gables.
-It features a fine two-story Eastlake porch across an otherwise plain facade.
+It was built in 1904, and is a three-story, rambling frame building, with a two-story ell to the north.
+It features a two-story Eastlake porch across an otherwise plain facade.

 The hotel was listed on the National Register of Historic Places in 1974.
-Past guests include Henry Ford, Harvey Firestone, and John Philip Sousa.